Best home security systems 2019 - ADT, Brinks, Vivint, Frontpoint and more

 You can arm, disarm and control modern security systems with a smartphone, though some basic plans don't support it.
 More expensive plans usually offer features like smart home control and security camera viewing.

-In general, most companies with a lifetime warranty are actually talking about an extended warranty that requires a monthly fee in addition to monitoring.
+The lifetime warranties some companies offer actually refer to an extended warranty that requires a monthly fee in addition to monitoring.
 This is used to pay for shipping and service calls.
 Some providers charge a flat fee for each service call instead of requiring a monthly fee.

 Most warranties require you put the system into test mode on a monthly basis to look for faulty sensors or dead batteries.
 Warranties don't cover dead batteries, so expect to change them every few years.
 Faulty devices under warranty are usually replaced for free.